filruzicka/filruzicka.github.io/index.md

-# Research
+# My research

-When I figure out how to use this, I will write something about what I research here.
-In the meantime, here I am:
+When I figure out how to use this, I will write something about what I do.

+In the meantime, here is a picture of me: